 #1 Low-effort action anime

-Condition Green is a 1991 OVA and the only major production by short-lived animation studio Hero Communication.
+Condition Green is a 1991 OVA and the only major production by the short-lived animation studio Hero Communication.
 It was directed by Shigeyasu Yamauchi, who is otherwise mostly known for directing tie-in movies for shounen series like Dragon Ball and Digimon.
 That’s not the best starting position for any anime, much less an ambitious war drama.

 Ambitious stuff for a first production, but it becomes clear very early on that the anime doesn’t have the capacity to live up to it.
 Episode 1 is already very unimpressive, with unexciting combat scenes and directing that feels very awkward.
 It constantly feels like the battles weren’t thought out at all, leading to stilted fights with unclear purposes and tone.
 Even in the opening flashback battle, it’s difficult to keep track of what’s supposed to be happening: There’s 5 guys in a foxhole, suddenly there is an enemy charge, then an unrelated counter-charge, suddenly there’s a whole army there and Keith is somewhere else entirely.
 It’s very messy.